 Ignasi Puig-Ventosa is an industrial engineer as well as an economist, and holds a PhD in Environmental Sciences.
 His main research area is the use of market-based instruments related to waste management.
 He has written several books and scientific papers on this topic.
 He works as head of projects at Fundació ENT (www.ent.cat), in Barcelona.
 In the past, he has worked as environment advisor for the Spanish Parliament and as external researcher at the OECD.

-Jacqueline Cottrell is Senior Policy Advisor to GBE, and has worked with GBE from its inception in 2008.
+Jacqueline Cottrell is Vice-president of GBE, and has been involved with GBE from its inception in 2008.
 Jacqueline works as an environmental policy consultant for numerous international organisations, including GIZ, the German development agency, the International Institute for Sustainable Development (IISD) and the United Nations Office for Sustainable Development, and has worked for GBE’s founder organisation, FÖS, since 2004.
 Jacqueline has published widely in the field of environmental economic policy, as co-editor of Critical Issues in Environmental Taxation, Vol VI (Oxford University Press 2009), lead author of Green Revenues for Green Energy (IISD and CNREC 2013), and as contributor to Paying the Polluter (Edward Elgar 2014).
 Jacqueline has an M.A. in International Peace and Security and is on the international programme committee of the Global Conference on Environmental Taxation.

 András is the founder and president of the Clean Air Action Group, a national federation of environmental NGOs in Hungary.
 He is author or co-author of more than 60 studies on green budget reform, transport and energy and a regular commentator on environmental issues in the Hungarian media.
 He studied as a geophysicist at the Geological Prospecting Institute in Moscow.